giomalt/explorino/README.md

   Explorino (**Explor**e + Ardu**ino**) is an open-source autonomous robot for the exploration, mapping and cleaning of indoor rooms.
   ![First Prototype Explorino](1.0/img/explorino_1.png "First Prototype Explorino")

-  Inspired by commercial robots on the market (eg. Roomba), we want to make a cheap and versatile robot for mapping and cleaning of indoor spaces.
+  Inspired by commercial robots on the market (eg. Roomba), we want to make a cheap and versatile robot for mapping and cleaning indoor spaces.
+We welcome all Arduino and robotics enthusiasts willing to help and partecipate!
-  To achieve this goal, we would like to gather Arduino software and hardware enthusiasts!

 ### What does Explorino do?
   1. Exploration: Explorino sees its surrounding in-plane area, detect obstacles and free paths.
   2. Mapping: Explorino memorises the taken path while acquiring the room map, inspired by [Trémaux's](https://en.wikipedia.org/wiki/Maze_solving_algorithm#Tr%C3%A9maux's_algorithm) maze solving algorithm.
   3. Cleaning: Explorino cleans all of the available units on the map.

- ### What is Explorino based on?
+ ### What is Explorino made of?
 It is currenlty based on Arduino Uno.
 To achieve the aforementioned tasks, it uses:
-  1. 4 sonars to detect obstacles, 2 servo-motors to move while counting the type and number of taken steps
+  1. Sonars to detect obstacles, 2 servo-motors to move while counting the type and number of taken steps
-  2. Arduino Uno
+  2. 1 Arduino Uno to control servos and save map into a matrix
-  3. Microfiber cloth
+  3. A microfiber cloth for cleaning

 Here some gif of Explorino avoiding obstacles and cleaning:
 ![Explorino avoiding obstacles](1.0/img/avoid_obstacle.gif "Explorino exploring")  ![Explorino cleaning](1.0/img/cleaning.gif "Explorino cleaning")